josephyhu/Build-a-Personal-Learning-Journal/README.md

 ## Information About the Pages
 ### Home Page (index.php)
-This page lists all the entries ordered first by date posted in descending order then by {id} in descending order.
+This page lists all the entries ordered first by date posted in descending order, then by time posted in descending order, and finally by {id} in descending order.
 It also has a search and delete all entries features, and it has pagination.

 ### Detail Page (detail.php?id={id})
 This page displays a specific entry by {id}.

 ### New Entry Page (new.php)
 This page allows the user to post new entries.
-The allowed fields are entry title, date posted, time spent learning, things learned, resources, and tags.
-The fields: title, date, time spent, and things learned are all required.
+The allowed fields are entry title, date posted, time posted, time spent learning, things learned, resources, and tags.
+The fields: title, date, time, time spent, and things learned are all required.
 The resources and tags fields are optional.

 ### Edit Entry Page (edit.php?id={id})
 This page allows the user to edit a specific entry by {id}.
 It has the same required and optional fields as the new page.

 ### Tag Page (tags.php?tag={tag})
-This page displays all entries by {tag} ordered first by date posted in descending order then by {id} in descending order.
+This page displays all entries by {tag} ordered first by date posted in descending order, then by time posted in descending order, and finally by {id} in descending order.
 It also has pagination.

 ### Delete and Delete All Pages (delete.php?id={id} and delete_all.php)
 These pages delete a specific entry by {id} and all entries respectively.